vvscode/docs/docs/verification/verification-rest-api/verification-rest-call-detail-records.md

 ---
 title: Call Detail Records
+excerpt: >-
-excerpt: 'Call Detail Records (CDRs) can be downloaded from the Sinch portal.
+  Call Detail Records (CDRs) can be downloaded from the Sinch portal.
 A CDR is a semicolon-delimited file that contains...
-Read more.'
+Read more.
 ---
 Call Detail Records (CDRs) can be downloaded from the Sinch portal.
 CDRs are in a semicolon-delimited file that contains the following fields